b3er/variables2json/README.md

 - Clear browser cache and reload plugin
 - Rebuild the plugin: `npm run build`

-**Q: "File already exists" error**
+**Q: Branch already exists error**
-- The plugin creates a new branch each time, so file conflicts shouldn't occur
+- The plugin uses the configured branch name
-- If error persists, check if file is locked or protected in your repository
+- If branch exists, it will push new commits to update it
+- To create a new branch, either:
+  - Delete the existing branch in GitHub/GitLab first
+  - Change the branch name in settings

 **Q: Provider dropdown not showing icons**
 - Make sure you've rebuilt after updating: `npm run build`